-A ht> element defines two attributes in addition to its name: a geom defining the name of the light object in the external scene, and a material defining the light's shader(s) and parameters.
+A < light> element defines two attributes in addition to its name: a geom defining the name of the light object in the external scene, and a material defining the light's shader(s) and parameters.

+'''

-<light name="lightname" geom="lightgeom" material="materialname"/>
+<liqht name="lightname" geom="lightgeom" material="materialname"/>

+'''

-Attributes for light> elements:
+Attributes for < light> elements:

-- name (string, required): the name of the light: this name is what is referenced by <lightillum> and <lightshadow> elements within looks, and does not have to match the name of the light object in the external scene. - geom (string, required): the full pathname for the object in the scene representing the light (see the Geometry Representation section); geomfile and geomprefix are respected if defined in the current scope. - material (string, required): the name of the <material> element which defines the shader(s) and parameters used by the light.
+- name (string, required): the name of the light: this name is what is referenced by lightillum> and lightshadow> elements within looks, and does not have to match the name of the light object in the external scene. - geom (string, required): the full pathname for the object in the scene representing the light (see the Geometry Representation section); geomfile and geomprefix are respected if defined in the current scope.
+If a wildcard expression is used to specify the geom, it must resolve to exactly a single object in the scene. - material (string, required): the name of the <material> element which defines the shader(s) and parameters used by the light.